-A little advice then, if you find yourself wanting to do more, and a sweet reminder to myself as well, that maybe what we are doing right now is very significant in itself, and enough by itself to make a beautiful life.
-At this time, I would much rather get my house in order for Spring, visit with friends, and adore my family.
+A little advice if you find yourself wanting to do more, and a sweet reminder to myself as well, that maybe what we are doing right now is very significant in itself, and enough by itself to make a beautiful life.
+At this time, I would much like to get my house in order for Spring, visit with friends, and adore my family.
 Oh truly, it couldn’t be better.

 Wishing you a beautiful weekend dear friends.
 May peace, joy, and love, be waiting for you at home.
 Jeannine:)